-Our office in St. Charles welcomes children starting at age 7, teenagers, as well as adults.
-Dr. Brown prefers to see children at age 7, an age that’s recommended for a first orthodontic visit to detect abnormalities as early as possible.
+Our offices in Chesterfield and St. Charles welcome children starting at age 7, teenagers, as well as adults.
+Dr. Brown prefers to see children at age 7 (and sometimes earlier if your dentist recommends an evaluation), an age that’s recommended by the American Association of Orthodontists for a first orthodontic visit to detect eruption or growth issues as early as possible.

 Why start at age 7?

-- The first or 6 year permanent molars and all the incisors usually have erupted
+- The first permanent molars and all the incisors usually have erupted or are erupting

 What to Look for in your Seven Year Old